ArrayBolt3/kforge/README.md

 Info that may help you to be able to use KForge effectively.

 * A build dependency for KWin is missing in KForge 2022-10-10, namely libxkbcommon-x11-dev.
-After importing the OVA appliance or using the KForge installer on a fresh KDE neon Developer Edition VM, please run "sudo apt install libxkbcommon-x11-dev" to ensure that you can build KWin properly.
+After importing and updating the KForge OVA appliance, please run "sudo apt install libxkbcommon-x11-dev" to ensure that you can build KWin properly.
 This will be fixed as soon as possible.
+Note that if you use the KForge installer script on a fresh KDE neon Developer Edition VM, this dependency will be automatically installed for you.

 ## Getting KForge